8 Signs You Should Bet The House (Or Apartment) On Your Realtor

 7. Your realtor wants to run the contract by a lawyer.

 Attorneys can act as the fresh eyes that detect and correct contract discrepancies before closing day arrives.
 Many realtors handle writing these contracts themselves and may inadvertently create legal issues an attorney could easily correct.
-Mr. Davis, who regularly advises LegalShield members, warns buyers and sellers in real estate deals to read contracts carefully and ask their agent (or better yet, their attorney) for explanations they can understand.
+Mr. Davis, who regularly advises LegalShield members, warns buyers and sellers in real estate deals to read contracts carefully and ask their agent (or better yet, their lawyer) for explanations they can understand.
 Contracts that seem designed to discourage scrutiny should garner more.

 8. Your realtor follows up after closing, even though the job is technically done.